zviadm/celoterminal/docs/developing-apps.md

 amounts of non-UI code, it is recommended to have them in a separate npm package.
 You can add the package as a dependency and import it in your Celo Terminal application code.

-TODO: For UI testing, only manual testing is possible right now.
-Stay tuned for automatic testing support...
+For UI and full integration testing details checkout the [Development Guide](./develop.md#end-2-endintegrationui-testing).

 # Reviewing and integrating an app in Terminal